St John the Baptist Church, Inglesham

+The church stands above the water meadows next to the confluence of the River Thames, River Coln and the Thames and Severn Canal.
 Much of the fabric of the building is from the 13th century, but includes remains of an earlier church on the site.
 The interior has wall paintings spanning over 600 years, often one on top of the other, up to seven layers thick.
-There is also a carving of the Mother and Child which dates from the Anglo-Saxon era; until 1910 the carving was on the outside of the church attached to the south wall and used as a sundial.
+There is also a carving of the Mother and Child which dates from the Anglo-Saxon era.
 There are also historic box pews, pulpit and memorials.

 History

 In 1205 King John gave the church to the Cistercian monks of Beaulieu Abbey.
 In 1231 Pope Gregory IX granted a licence, appropriating the church at Inglesham, amongst others, to the abbey of Beaulieu at the request of Henry III.

 In 1355, Inglesham manor and church were granted to a Leicester hospital, the College of the Annunciation of St. Mary.

-In the 1880s a major restoration of the church was planned.
+In the 1880s, a major restoration of the church was planned.
 William Morris, an English textile designer, artist, writer, and socialist associated with the Pre-Raphaelite Brotherhood and the Arts and Crafts Movement, who lived 10 mi away at Kelmscott in Oxfordshire, campaigned to save the building without unsympathetic alterations.
-This resulted not just in support but also and unusually a fund-raising campaign by the Society for the Protection of Ancient Buildings (SPAB).
+This resulted not just in support but also, unusually, a fund-raising campaign by the Society for the Protection of Ancient Buildings (SPAB).
 The Society was established in 1877 and its manifesto, which Morris wrote, set out its principles "to stave off decay by daily care … and otherwise to resist all tampering with either the fabric or ornament of the building as it stands".

-They employed J.T.
-Micklethwaite to oversee the work during 1888 and 1889.
+They employed J. T. Micklethwaite to oversee the work during 1888 and 1889.
 Oswald Birchall undertook a survey of the church which enabled Morris and John Henry Middleton to prepare a report for SPAB in 1885, suggesting the repairs be funded, as the rector George Woodbury Spooner said that it was beyond the means of the parishioners.

 Further restoration by Percival Hartland Thomas was carried out in 1933 to replace the remains of the reredos from around 1330 in the chancel.

-The church was declared redundant in 1979 and vested in the Redundant Churches Fund (which has since become the Churches Conservation Trust) in 1981.
+The church was declared redundant in April 1980 and vested in the Redundant Churches Fund (which has since become the Churches Conservation Trust) in October 1981.